The Princess and the Pea by Edmund Dulac

 (I know I’m sounding like a Portlandia skit, but after all, it’s all based on us anyway.
 Fred and Carrie are parked across the street in a cable van, right now, taking notes.)

 Here in the U.S. there are retailers who sell wool stuffed mattresses.
 They are specialty retailers who sell non-allergic, toxin-free alternative bedding.
 These offerings are expensive.
 But more frustrating than the money is the fact that the beds just don’t look as good as the French and Italian mattresses I’ve seen (see the links above).
 The euro mattresses look like proper mattresses: thick, with squared off sides that will hold a sheet well.
 The allergy mattresses are thin, and look more like futons.
 Strangely, they are also two-part systems.
 All the companies I looked at recommended you buy a base mattress, which will be about 5 inches thick, and then a softer wool “topper” — essentially a thinner, less firmly stuffed wool mattress — to make it comfortable.
-By the time you buy both components for a queen bed you’ll be paying about $2,000 (Twice as much as the Parisian bed–and I don’t think of Paris as Bargain Central).
+By the time you buy both components for a queen bed you’ll be paying more than $2,000 (Twice as much as the Parisian bed–and I don’t think of Paris as Bargain Central).
 And this doesn’t include shipping.
 And no one is going to come to your house to fluff your wool.

 So…once again….it’s come to this.
 I’m considering making my own.